Wet Bed Gang

 Wet Bed Gang is a Portuguese rap and hip hop tuga group from Vialonga.
 The group was formed in 2014 by João "La Bella Mafia" Rossi and Pizzy.
 The group consists of four Portuguese singers and rappers with the stage names Gson, Zara G, Kroa and Zizzy Jr. The group received national recognition after their songs gained millions of plays on YouTube and Spotify.

 Career

 The group was co-founded by João "La Bella Mafia" Rossi and Pizzy in 2014.
 Following Rossi's death, the remaining members chose to continue with the development of the musical group.
 Their first extended play, called "Filhos do Rossi", or "Sons of Rossi" in English, was a tribute to the group's co-founder.

 In August 2019, they performed at the Meo Sudoeste music festival.

+É Tuga Ou Nada

+One of the members of Wet Bed Gang, Gson was summoned by Sam The Kid to participate in the song "É Tuga Ou Nada", a wordplay twist from the Portuguese classical expression "é tudo ou nada" as a football anthem for the Portuguese national football men squad to support their campaign at the FIFA World Cup 2026.
+On 19 May 2026 the song is released alongside rappers Bispo, Sir Scratch and Papillon.